jianyuyanyu/AuthPermissions.AspNetCore/README.md

 ## List of versions and which .NET framework they support

-- Version 10.?.? supports NET 10 only (simpler to update to next NET release)
+- Version 10.?.?
+NET 10 only (simpler to update to next NET release)
 - Version  9.?.? supports NET 9 only (simpler to update to next NET release)
 - Version  8.?.? supports NET 8 only (simpler to update to next NET release)